hevnsnt/Wemos_C3_pico/README.md

 # Wemos_C3_pico
-Information about the Wemos C3 Pico
+Information about the Wemos C3 Pico.
+These are just my notes for getting the Pico working with ESPHome and HomeAssistant.
+There is a significant lack of documentation available for these new devices, so I am posting this publically hopefully to make your configuration easier.

 ## RGB LED: Connected to Pin 7